 BUSINESS SCHOOL NEWS!

-Chair and associate professor of Finance, Ken Johnston, was recently featured as an expert on WalletHub’s article entitled 2016’s Cities that Overspend on Cars.
+Dr. Ken Johnston, Chair and Associate Professor of Finance, was recently featured as an expert on WalletHub’s article entitled 2016’s Cities that Overspend on Cars.
 Dr. Johnston offers mindful advice on the four common mistakes car buyers make, leasing versus buying, and how to assess whether a car fits into your budget.
-The article link can be found here for your viewing.
+The article can be found here.

 On April 15th, 2016, the Campbell School of Business happily

 hosted the 2016 Induction Ceremony for Beta Gamma Sigma, the international

 honor society that recognizes the “best in business.”
 Beta signifies Honor,